Characteristic classes of flags of foliations and Lie algebra cohomology: Introduction

-This map is known as the construction of characteristic classes of tangent bundle using the Lie algebra cohomology of infinite-dimensional Lie algebras.
+This map describes characteristic classes of the tangent bundle using the Lie algebra cohomology of infinite-dimensional Lie algebras.
 The same construction works for real manifolds.
-The main difference is that one has to replace the group $GL_n(\R)$ by it's compact subgroup $\mathsf{O}(n)$ of orthogonal matrices.
+The main difference is that one has to replace $GL_n(\C)$ by $GL_n(\R)$ and the compact subgroup $U(n)\subset GL_n(\C)$ by a compact Lie group $O(n)\subset GL_n(\R)$ of orthogonal matrices and get a characteristic map:

-One can follow the same procedure on manifolds with additional differential geometric data.
-For example, if a manifold $M$ admits a foliation $\F$ of codimension $d$ then one can consider the space of formal coordinates on leaves of this foliation $\F$.
-The tangent space to the corresponding infinite-dimensional manifold will be once again isomorphic to the Lie algebra $W_d$.
-This provides the way how one can get the characteristic classes of foliations generalizing the Godbillon-Vey characteristic class.
-Similar construction may be given if one is interested in the characteristic classes of $G$-fibration over $M$ with a compact group $G$ (see e.g.~\cite{Khor::Wn_g}).
-This note was started by considering the following constructions of the same kind: \begin{enumerate} \item Let us fix the dimension $n$ of a manifold and fix a codimension $d$ of a foliation.
-With each foliation with prescribed dimensions we assign the infinite-dimensional manifold of charts on the underlying manifold such that the first $n-d$ coordinates should be the coordinates on a leaf.
+The procedure suggested above depends on the local data.
+One can follow the same approach while working with manifolds having additional geometric data.
+For example, one considers the manifold $M_{\F}^{coor}$ of system of $n$ formal coordinates in the directions transversal to the leaves of a given foliation $\F$ of a manifold $M$ of codimension $n$.
+The tangent space to the infinite-dimensional manifold $M_{\F}^{coor}$ will be isomorphic to the Lie algebra $W_n$.
+This provides a description of the characteristic classes of foliations generalizing the Godbillon-Vey characteristic class.
+A similar construction may be given if one is interested in the characteristic classes of $G$-bundles over $M$ for a compact group $G$ (see e.g.~\cite{Khor::Wn_g}).
+The cohomological results we obtain below are applied for the following constructions of the same kind: \begin{enumerate} \item To each foliation with prescribed codimension $d$ of an $n$-dimensional manifold we assign an infinite-dimensional manifold of formal coordinates on the underlying manifold such that the first $d$ coordinates should be coordinates on a leaf.

-In particular, the above situation is interesting even in the case of fibration $f: S\mapsto M$ where the fiber over each point $p\in M$ is a compact manifold of dimension $n-d$.
+In particular, the above situation is interesting even in the case of a fibration $f: S\mapsto M$ where the fiber over each point $p\in M$ is a compact manifold of some given dimension.
 (See e.g.\cite{Feigin::Tsygan} for details and \cite{Felder,FFSh,FLSh} for applications to the local Riemann-Roch theorem).

-\item Consider a flag of foliations with a given collection of codimensions.
-The assigned infinite-dimensional manifold will consists of charts preserving leaves.
-I.e. the first $n_1$ coordinates will be the coordinates on a leaf of the foliation with smallest codimension, $n_1+n_2$ will be coordinates on a leaf of the second foliation and so on.
+\item Consider a flag of foliations.
+The assigned infinite-dimensional manifold will consists of formal coordinates preserving leaves.
+That is, the first $n_1$ coordinates will form coordinates transversal to leaves of the foliation with smallest codimension, first $n_1+n_2$ coordinates will form coordinates transversal to leaves of the second foliation and so on.
 (See \cite{Feigin::flag::foliations} for detailed construction.)